 Institute: Children’s Cancer Institute

-The ‘DFMO Clinical Trial’ is an exciting international collaboration offering hope to children with hard-to-treat relapsed neuroblastoma.
+An exciting international collaboration offering hope to children with hard-to-treat cancer.

-The Phase I clinical trial that TKCP supports, involves children with relapsed high-risk neuroblastoma and aims to establish the maximum tolerated dose of DFMO in combination with other drugs.
-This can hopefully lead the way to the development of a more effective treatment of relapsed high risk neuroblastoma.
+This study aims to establish the maximum tolerated dose of DFMO in combination with other drugs and will lead the way to the development of more effective treatments.